Melica: Planting, Growing, and Care

 Division

-This should be done when the plant is well-rooted, after 3 to 4 years of cultivation.
+This is done when the plant is well-rooted, after 3 to 4 years of cultivation.

-- In spring or early autumn, dig around the clump using a sharp spade
+- In spring or early autumn, dig around the clump with a sharp spade

 - Replant these sections with roots immediately in their final location after preparing the soil

-→ Discover how to divide ornamental grasses with our video
+→ Discover how to divide an ornamental grass with our video

 Sowing

-Melica self-seeds well without becoming invasive.
-You can collect seeds and sow them in spring, in trays or buckets filled with a very fine mix of compost and sand.
+Melica grasses self-seed well without becoming invasive.
+You can collect seeds and sow them in spring, in trays or buckets, using a very fine mix of compost and sand.
 Keep the substrate moist but not waterlogged, at a temperature of 20°C until the young plants emerge.
-Transplant them into individual buckets to strengthen them before planting them out in the garden in early autumn or the following spring.
+Transplant them into individual buckets to strengthen them before planting them in the garden in early autumn or the following spring.

-With their airy habit and easy cultivation, Melica grasses offer numerous pairing possibilities, bringing a light and poetic touch to the garden.
+With their airy habit and ease of cultivation, Melica grasses offer numerous pairing possibilities, adding a light and poetic touch to the garden.

-They are easily incorporated into a naturalistic meadow.
-Place them in small clusters among other summer-flowering perennials, such as poppies, cornflowers, love-in-a-mist, Linum perenne, and Achillea millefolium.
+They are easy to incorporate into a naturalistic meadow.
+Place them in small clusters among other summer-flowering perennials, such as poppies, cornflowers, nigella, Linum perenne, and Achillea millefolium.

 For a naturalistic effect, punctuate the scene with other ornamental grasses featuring decorative spikes, such as Miscanthus and Stipas.

-Melica ciliata at the centre, alongside Achillea millefolium, love-in-a-mist, flax, Stokesias, and Miscanthus
+Melica ciliata at the centre, alongside Achillea millefolium, nigella, flax, Stokesias, and Miscanthus

-In a gravel garden, pair them with the rounded heads of ornamental alliums and other wild grasses like fountain grass.
+In a gravel garden, place them near the rounded heads of ornamental alliums and other wild grasses like fountain grass.

-→ Watch our video ‘Ornamental Grasses for Summer’
+→ Discover our video ‘Ornamental Grasses for Summer’

 Useful resources